ostis-ai/sc-machine/docs/sc-memory/api/cpp/core/api.md

 ### **GetConnectorIncidentElements**

-To get incident (source and target) sc-elements you can use methods `GetConnectorIncidentElements`, `GetEdgeSource` and `GetEdgeTarget`.
+To get incident (source and target) sc-elements you can use methods `GetConnectorIncidentElements`, `GetArcSourceElement` and `GetArcTargetElement`.
 If specified sc-address is not valid, then this methods throw exception `utils::ExceptionInvalidParams` with description that specified sc-address of sc-connector is not valid.